 I was searching the web looking for a piece of code that would tell me how to fix my problem and I wasn’t really sure what my problem was.
 Again, I’ve learned about coding but not the specificity of Apache server.
 I didn’t even know that I was on an Apache server.

 Most of my obstacles as a junior dev were understanding what was the problem.
-I did spent hours on searching for what was wrong when I had not much knowledges already on the framework or my server.
+I did spend hours on searching for what was wrong when I had not manu bits of knowledge already on the framework or my server.
 I do remember how upset I was but I know, now, how useful those hours spent are for me today.

-As I developed my own projects, I realised that coding skills weren’t enough.
+As I developed my own projects, I realized that coding skills weren’t enough.
 Devops, system administration and designer skills were also very useful.
 Lucky me, I had none of them.